 One of the greatest time travel mysteries of the modern era is that of John Titor, a real-life time traveler who may or may not have existed.
-His story is one that could have only existed in the early days of the Internet, before everyone could be Googled in a matter of seconds.
-The story of John Titor may be the greatest hoax ever, but out of various time travel stories, Titor's is eerily realistic - so much so that it makes you question your beliefs about time travel and the multi-verse.
+His story is one that could have only existed in the early days of the internet, before everyone could be Googled in a matter of seconds.
+The saga of John Titor may be the greatest hoax ever, but out of various time travel stories, Titor's contains some eerily realistic elements - so much so that it may make you question your beliefs about time travel and the multiverse.
 Is time travel real?
-People have been asking that since H.G.
+People have been asking that question since before H.G.
 Wells published The Time Machine in 1895, but real time travelers, if they exist, rarely make themselves known.
 That’s why John Titor is such a special case.

 The only tangible proof that exists outside of John Titor’s message board posts are time traveler photos.
-If you’ve never read about the time-hopping mystery of John Titor and his '68 Cadillac, this is the perfect primer to get you ready to fall into the rabbit hole.
-Titor’s story has twists and turns that rival any John Grisham novel, and once you learn about the man who drove through time to the Gulf Coast, you’ll want to know more about this guy who just wanted to save the world.
+If you’ve never read about the time-hopping mystery of John Titor and his '67 Corvette, this is the perfect primer to get you ready to fall down the rabbit hole.
+Titor’s story has twists and turns that rival any John Grisham novel, and once you learn about the man who drove through time to the Gulf Coast, you’ll want to know more about this guy who apparently just wanted to save the world.

 Who Is John Titor?

 In the early days of the web, an internet user calling themselves "TimeTravel_0" began posting on the message boards of the Time Travel Institute.
 Over the course of multiple posts, TimeTravel_0 revealed he was a soldier from the year 2036, and he was trying to warn people about oncoming civil and nuclear wars that would supposedly cost millions of lives.